Location - Paluma Range National Park, North Queensland, Australia

 Grade - 5 (AWTGS)

-Many people know of Bluewater for the four wheel driving along Forestry Road, access to the PRB track, and the swimming holes along the Bluewater Creek, but seemingly only a few know about the gorge.
+Many people know of Bluewater for the four wheel driving along Forestry Road, access to the PRB track, and the swimming holes along the lower Bluewater Creek (watch out for crocs), but seemingly only a few know about the gorge.
 This should not be confused with Pine Creek, which is the little swimming area near the bridge before you head up the range.

 The terrain is tough and the bush bashing hard.
-There is lots of lantana amongst all the vines, through ginger, long grass, fallen branches, down a small gully over a dry creek.
+There is lots of lantana amongst all the vines, through native ginger, long guinea grass, fallen trees/branches, down a small gully and over a dry creek.
 This is probably why not many people venture here.

 Hoop pines and rainforest prevalent in the gorge, with eucalypts and iron barks and other types up top.
 The gorge itself is about two kilometres long, 300 metres wide, and approximately 200 metres deep.
 A viewpoint is hard to find from within, though there are several along the perimeter to see the gorge in all its glory.
 We found a lookout point with a sheer sided cliff, fine views of the gorge.
 The scouts held outdoor trips teaching navigation and bushwalking skills.
 The scouts set up camp close to Bluewater Gorge and often explored around the gorge.